Sugandhi13/amritsar-tourism/README.md

 ### Hero Image

-A Main Image is used on the Home Page below header.
+A Hero Image is used on the Home Page below header.
 The text over the Hero Image, 'Amritsar - The Holy City', has been added to bottom-left part of image and has been included to improve the design.
 'Amritsar - The Holy City' is tagline in context of people of Sikh relegion.
 As Amritsar has one of the prime worship place for Sikh's called as Golden Temple.